 - A gift to fund a Charitable Gift Annuity (CGA) that guarantees you lifetime payments.
-To learn more about CGAs and their tax-advantages please click here.
+Learn more about CGAs and their tax-advantages.

 - Make a meaningful gift to CDF and receive payments for life.
 A CGA is a gift plan that provides you with a cash flow for your lifetime.
 The remainder of the trust is a gift to CDF.
 In addition to lifetime income, you may qualify for attractive tax benefits.

 Each of these gifts will allow you to enjoy specific tax advantages as well, so we always recommend that you discuss your personal financial plan with a professional.